5CYTH3/karm_parser/README.md

 # Karm Language
-A simple language based on expressions and with a pure functional twist.
+A simple language inspired by StandardML.
 In my journey of understanding how compilers works, there is KARM.
 It's only a project but it's kind of like my baby.
 Just a little language, with a grammar and a syntax that I made myself.

 # Summary